MagaluCloud/magalu/mgc/cli/docs/kubernetes/help.md

 ---
 sidebar_position: 0
 ---

 # Kubernetes

 APIs related to the Kubernetes product.

 ## Usage:

 ```
 mgc kubernetes [flags]
 mgc kubernetes [command]
 ```

 ## Commands:

 ```
 cluster     Endpoints related to the creation, listing, deletion, and retrieval of the kubeconfig for a Kubernetes cluster.
 flavor      Endpoints related to listing available flavors for a Kubernetes cluster.
-info        Endpoints related to listing available flavors (resource configurations) and Kubernetes versions for a Kubernetes cluster.
 nodepool    Endpoints related to the creation, listing of nodepools and nodes, updating, and deletion of nodepools for a Kubernetes cluster.
 version     Endpoints related to listing available Kubernetes versions for a Kubernetes cluster.
 ```

 ## Flags:

 ```
 -h, --help   help for kubernetes
 ```

 ## Global Flags:

 ```
     --api-key string           Use your API key to authenticate with the API
 -U, --cli.retry-until string   Retry the action with the same parameters until the given condition is met.
 The flag parameters